Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Early life: 1830–1852

-Lord Robert Cecil was born at Hatfield House, the third son of the 2nd Marquess of Salisbury and Frances Mary, née Gascoyne.
-He was a patrilineal descendant of Lord Burghley and the 1st Earl of Salisbury, chief ministers of Elizabeth I. The family owned vast rural estates in Hertfordshire and Dorset.
+Robert Arthur Talbot Gascoyne-Cecil was born on 3 February 1830 at Hatfield House, the third son of the 2nd Marquess of Salisbury and Frances Mary, née Gascoyne.
+He was a patrilineal descendant of Lord Burghley and the 1st Earl of Salisbury, chief ministers of Elizabeth I. The family-owned vast rural estates in Hertfordshire and Dorset.
 This wealth increased sharply in 1821, when his father married his mother, Frances Mary Gascoyne, heiress of a wealthy merchant and Member of Parliament who had bought large estates in Essex and Lancashire.

-Robert had a miserable childhood, with few friends; he filled his time with reading.
+Robert had a miserable childhood, with few friends, and filled his time with reading.
 He was bullied unmercifully at the schools he attended.
-In 1840, he went to Eton College, where he did well in French, German, Classics, and Theology; however, he left in 1845 because of intense bullying.
-The unhappy schooling shaped his pessimistic outlook on life and his negative views on democracy.
+In 1840, he went to Eton College, where he did well in French, German, Classics, and Theology, but left in 1845 because of intense bullying.
+His unhappy schooling shaped his pessimistic outlook on life and his negative views on democracy.
 He decided that most people were cowardly and cruel, and that the mob would run roughshod over sensitive individuals.

-In December 1847 he went to Christ Church, Oxford, where he received an honorary fourth class in Mathematics conferred by nobleman's privilege due to ill health.
-Whilst at Oxford he found the Oxford movement or "Tractarianism" to be an intoxicating force; he had an intense religious experience that shaped his life.
-He was involved in the Oxford Union serving as secretary and treasurer of the society.
-In 1853 he was elected a prize fellow of All Souls College, Oxford.
+In December 1847, he went to Christ Church, Oxford, where he received an honorary fourth class in Mathematics, conferred by nobleman's privilege due to ill health.
+Whilst at Oxford, he found the Oxford movement or "Tractarianism" to be an intoxicating force, and had an intense religious experience that shaped his life.
+He was involved in the Oxford Union, serving as its secretary and treasurer.
+In 1853, he was elected a prize fellow of All Souls College, Oxford.

-In April 1850 he joined Lincoln's Inn, but did not enjoy law.
-His doctor advised him to travel for his health, and so in July 1851 to May 1853 Cecil travelled through Cape Colony, Australia, including Tasmania, and New Zealand.
+In April 1850, he joined Lincoln's Inn, but did not enjoy law.
+His doctor advised him to travel for his health, and so, from July 1851 to May 1853, Cecil travelled through Cape Colony, Australia, including Tasmania, and New Zealand.
 He disliked the Boers and wrote that free institutions and self-government could not be granted to the Cape Colony because the Boers outnumbered the British three-to-one, and "it will simply be delivering us over bound hand and foot into the power of the Dutch, who hate us as much as a conquered people can hate their conquerors".
 He found the Native South Africans "a fine set of men – whose language bears traces of a very high former civilisation", similar to Italian.
-They were "an intellectual race, with great firmness and fixedness of will" but "horribly immoral" as they lacked theism.
+They were "an intellectual race, with great firmness and fixedness of will" but "horribly immoral" because they lacked theism.